 Super Food Family Classics Jamie Oliver Penguin Books Australia Jamie's Super Food Family Classics is the healthy-eating companion book to the new TV series of Jamie's Super Food.
-Every recipe has been tried and tested (with photos illustrating what the end result is supposed to look like), has clear ... read more
+Illustrations exemplify what the end result is supposed to look like and list all relevant information in terms of nutrition and the individual ... read more

 Posted Dec.
 8, 2017, 8:06 a.m.

 Locust HouseAdam GnadeThree One G / Pioneer Press This one is short, immersive, dense, turbulent and poignant.
 A novella-length rumination on a time, a place, and a culture.
 Less a story and more of an experience – the literary equivalent of an intense, noisy and hectic live show that ... read more

 Men without Women Haruki Murakami Penguin Books Australia Men Without Women is a 2014 collection of short stories by Japanese author Haruki Murakami, which was recently translated in English in a fluent and colloquial manner by Philip Gabriel and Ted Goossen.
 In essence the stories are about men who have ... read more

 Posted Dec.
 5, 2017, 1:02 p.m.

 Die Gestalten Verlag is a publisher and creative agency mostly known for their 600 books on art, architecture, design, photography and typography.
 The company has 30 staff members through offices in Berlin, London, New York and Tokyo.
 What makes a good publisher?
 Let’s see… A passion for books is a good ... read more